rockallite/django-smartstaticfiles/README.rst

         # search against assets (in relative URL without STATIC_URL prefix).
 The
         # matched assets won't be hashed.
 Set it to None to ignore no assets.
         'RE_IGNORE_HASHING': None,

+        # Whether to enable JavaScript asset URLs replacement.
+        'JS_ASSETS_REPL_ENABLED': False,

+        # Tag name of loud comments used in JavaScript asset URLs replacement.
+        # Only alphabetic characters, numeric characters, underscores (_) and
+        # dashes (-) can be used in the tag name.
+        'JS_ASSETS_REPL_TAG': 'rev',
     }